evanx/mpush-redis/README.md

 ### Further plans

 This is a "microservice" not least by the metric that it was initially developed in a day or so (for some weekend fun).
+Some subsequent work rather reduced its scope and features.
 I plan to implement others in a similar vein, perhaps two per month.

 The over-arching goal is to implement many common integration patterns, for the purpose of composing Redis-based microservices.